Beautiful Isle of Skye ~ Scotland

 ~ On your way to Skye ~

-We lucked out, as soon as I knew we could go to Scotland, I booked us right away and I am so glad I did.
+First of all, we totally lucked out, as soon as I knew we could go to Scotland, I booked us right away and I am so glad I did.
 The Isle of Skye fills up super quick – almost a year OUT!

 We stayed with John and Jackie McKay at the Hebron House near Portree ~ immediately we had a warm welcome – their personable, beautiful B&B makes you feel so incredibly special.
-John helped me BEFORE we even set foot in Skye.
+Initially, John helped me BEFORE we even set foot in Skye.
 He wrote an email with wonderful ideas for hiking and exploring around the island and only a return visit would bring his suggestions proper respect.
 UGH, we just didn’t have enough time!

 Every morning our breakfast was made to order and phenomenal and John always had more suggestions for us to visit.
 The night we arrived, I was clueless as to where to grab dinner, etc. or even know the area.
 They made reservations for us close by at the Edibane Inn and Jackie dropped us off and picked us up – so I could have a glass of wine… or gin and tonic.
 ‘Cause I was in Scotland.

 Also, Skye has a policy now – 2 NIGHT MINIMUM – I actually love this policy.
 If you visit you must stay a minimum of two nights, it helps the B&B, hostels, etc and it cuts down on the riff-raff who are just looking to stamp their passports.
-Responsible tourism taken to the next level.
+Responsible tourism has been taken to the next level.
 LOVE IT!
 Way to go ~ Skye!

 ~ Nature’s paradise and history ~